SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

       The features that are available to the Trainer are:

       -   Trainer can view Member details who have subscribed to them.
-      -   Accept or reschedule consultancy sessions with the users.
+      -   Accept or reschedule consultancy sessions with the members.
-      -   Provide their fitness work-out details to the users.
+      -   Provide their fitness work-out details to the members.
-      -   Can charge fees from the subscribed user.
+      -   Can charge fees from the subscribed members.
       -   Trainers can also add blogs and videos about their activities.

 ## 4. External Interface Requirements
    - ### **4.1 User Interface Requirements**

-      Fitbit is designed to provide a user-friendly and engaging experience for users to access and manage their fitness data.
-The app is customizable, easy to navigate, and visually appealing, with features such as notifications and integrations with other apps to keep users motivated and engaged.
-The app is also accessible to users with disabilities and support multiple languages.
+      Fitbit is designed to provide a user-friendly and engaging experience for members to access and manage their fitness data.
+The app is customizable, easy to navigate, and visually appealing, with features such as notifications and integrations with other apps to keep members motivated and engaged.
+The app is also accessible to members with disabilities and support multiple languages.

       - Easy navigation:** The Fitbit app should have an intuitive interface that is easy to navigate, with clear labeling of features and options.
-      - Customization:** The user interface should allow users to customize their experience, such as choosing which metrics to track or setting personal goals.
+      - Customization:** The user interface should allow members to customize their experience, such as choosing which metrics to track or setting personal goals.
-      -  Visual feedback:** The app should provide clear visual feedback, such as charts and graphs, to help users track their progress and understand their fitness data.
+      -  Visual feedback:** The app should provide clear visual feedback, such as charts and graphs, to help members track their progress and understand their fitness data.
-      -  Notifications:** The app should provide notifications, such as reminders to move or congratulatory messages for hitting goals, to help motivate and engage users.
+      -  Notifications:** The app should provide notifications, such as reminders to move or congratulatory messages for hitting goals, to help motivate and engage members.
-      -  Integration with other apps:** The app may integrate with other health and fitness apps, such as calorie trackers or meditation apps, to provide a comprehensive view of a user's health and wellness.
+      -  Integration with other apps:** The app may integrate with other health and fitness apps, such as calorie trackers or meditation apps, to provide a comprehensive view of a members health and wellness.
-      -  Accessibility:** The app should be accessible to users with disabilities, with features such as high contrast mode or voice command options.
+      -  Accessibility:** The app should be accessible to members with disabilities, with features such as high contrast mode or voice command options.
-      -  Multilingual support:** The app should support multiple languages to make it accessible to users around the world.
+      -  Multilingual support:** The app should support multiple languages to make it accessible to members around the world.

    -  ### **4.2 Hardware Interface Requirements**